 - E-E-A-T matters most — Author bios, cited sources, credentials, and trust signals drive 37% higher citation rates

-- Structured data is table stakes — FAQPage, HowTo, and BlogPosting schemas boost visibility by 66%
+- Structured data is table stakes — Google's documentation explicitly recommends FAQPage, HowTo, and BlogPosting schemas as preconditions for rich-result and AI-feature eligibility

 - Topic clusters beat one-off posts — Gemini rewards depth, internal linking, and comprehensive coverage